QRTP — QR Transport Protocol

 The full frame format is the most general.
 It can carry multiple streams with different packet sizes in a single QR code.
 The transfer_id distinguishes different transfers; only the bottom 15 bits are used (transfer_id & 0x7fff).
 The high bit is zero for full frames, differentiating them from squeezed frames.

-Stream descriptors start immediately after the transfer_id — there is no descriptor count byte.
-The last descriptor has the 0x80 flag set on its stream_type byte so the parser knows when to stop reading descriptors.
+Stream headers start immediately after the transfer_id.
+The last header has the 0x80 flag set on its stream_type byte so the parser knows when to stop reading headers.

 0x00 71 00 // "q\0" marker (u16 LE)